Textualize/textual/docs/styles/grid/grid_rows.md

 The example below shows a grid with 10 labels laid out in a grid with 5 rows and 2 columns.

 We set `grid-rows: 1fr 6 25%`.
-Because there are more rows than scalars in the style rule, the scalars will be reused:
+Because there are more rows than scalars in the style definition, the scalars will be reused:

  - rows 1 and 4 have height `1fr`;
  - rows 2 and 5 have height `6`; and